sayabi1/meet/README.md

 # key Features of the app

-Filter events by city
+_Filter events by city,
-Show/hide event details
+Show/hide event details,
-specify number of events
+specify number of events,
-Use the app when offline
+Use the app when offline,
-Add an app shortcut to the homescreen
+Add an app shortcut to the homescreen,
-View a chart showing the number of upcoming events by city
+View a chart showing the number of upcoming events by city._

 # Project dependencies